 A lot of reflection during that week revealed how grateful I am for this beautiful mess that is my life with three young children and a brave husband.
 I am even grateful for my exhaustion from sleepless nights.
 It means I have a baby that needs to be nursed, a toddler that is crying because she wet her bed or a little boy who needs comfort from his mother after a nightmare.

 New to parenthood?
 New to Louisville?
 Looking for a pediatrician?

-Consider coming out to a Norton Children’s Medical Associates Newbie Night this week at the Iroquois, Preston and Springhurst offices.
+Consider coming out to a Norton Children’s Medical Group Newbie Night this week at the Iroquois, Preston and Springhurst offices.

 I am grateful for a demanding job that, while it takes time away from my family, offers me the flexibility to go to school parties and my husband’s doctor’s appointments.
 It challenges me and provides for my family.

 I am grateful for a home that is a constant mess.
 It’s a sign that joyous, busy little people live here.

 I am grateful that my husband’s cancer isn’t worse — and that we have Clarke to distract us from the fear and what if’s.

 Having Clarke in our life has taught me that life is beautiful no matter what.
 Through the mess, the fear, the chaos, she snaps me back to what matters in life.
 I’m not sure how we did it, but we did.
 Year one is in the books.
 And it was awesome.